Arctic Action VII

 Arctic Action VII is a platform for these topics.
 What happened to us…?

 In which direction is the world moving…?
 The climate crises are the biggest challenge for humanity of all time…, with rising sea levels, changing temperature and precipitation patterns forcing people, communities and cultures to move.
-Simultaneously we are having wars in Ukraine and in The Middle East killing innocent civilians every day.
+Simultaneously we are having wars in Ukraine and in Gaza killing innocent civilians every day.

 ~

-The seventh edition of Arctic Action will invite Indigenous artists and artists from the North, but also artists visiting from Ukraine, Palestine, The Philippines, Thailand, Italy and Germany.
+The seventh edition of Arctic Action will invite artists from the North, but also artists from Ukraine, Palestine and Thailand.

 We are really excited and curious to see how the nomadic artists will relate to the concepts of climate, displacement, wilderness, ground, territory and space.